 A pitching wedge is a club that comes with between 42-46 degrees of loft and will fit between a 9 iron and gap wedge.
 It comes standard with most iron sets and is one of the most important wedges to carry because of its versatility.

 I’ve done a lot of research and testing to find out everything I can about the PW.
 Things like when you should use it, how far it should go, and how to actually hit it.
-Let’s jump into some of the most common questions people have about the pitching wedge.
+Let’s dive in.

 Since most iron sets already come with a PW you’ll probably already have one.
 If you don’t, I might recommend getting one because they’re so useful.